Trends

 Will you apply for Canadian citizenship?

-We applied for our Canadian Citizenship as soon as we could as we knew this was where we going to live for the rest of our lives.
+We applied for our Canadian Citizenship as soon as we could as we knew this was where we were going to live for the rest of our lives.
 We both wanted to have a say in how the country is run, and you can’t do this without voting.

 What advice would you give to someone interested in immigrating to Canada?